Fardin-Data/Apple-Path-to-Carbon-Neutrality/README.md

   | Revenue        | Net sales (in millions, US$) |
   | Market Capitalization | Value of the company (in billions, US$) |
   | Employees      | Number of full-time equivalent employees |

+## Tools Used:

+- `Power Query` Employed for data extraction, transformation, and loading (ETL).

+- `Power BI` Utilized for creating reports, including data visualization and presentation.

+## License
+This project is licensed under the MIT License, allowing you to use, modify, and distribute the code and visuals while maintaining the original license terms.

+---

+For questions or feedback, please contact: fardinkhan.data@gmail.com

+Enjoy exploring the project!